VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/extending-cart-query-with-custom-parameter.md

-# Extending cart query with custom parameter
+# Extend cart query with custom parameter

 To extend cart queries and incorporate a custom parameter, such as a contract ID: